Lynn Schwantes and his wife Pat are volunteer preserve monitors and also own land as conservation buyers in the Kentucky River Palisades area.

 “We had learned about the Conservancy’s conservation buyer program and wondered whether it might be a good fit for us,” says Schwantes.

 They set their sights on the Palisades area, eventually purchasing part of a 50-acre parcel from The Nature Conservancy.
 The property came with a legally binding conservation easement agreement limiting certain uses.
 Since changing hands, Lynne and Pat, and two other couples including Ken and Vicki Brooks, established an individual residence on the property while keeping an eye on the Conservancy’s nearby Sally Brown, Crutcher and Jim Beam nature preserves.
+The addition of the new Dupree Preserve adjacent to his property has meant a new level of involvement with the Conservancy as he has helped with the development of the preserve and is now the Preserve Steward.

 When not monitoring the preserves, Schwantes keeps the lathe in a building on his property.
 Since receiving the gift, he has honed his craft, even attending a one-week workshop on wood turning.